 The 25th of December

 This feature of the Mithras mythology requires little comment, for one primary reason: being born on the 25th of December is actually not part of the account of the life of Jesus, so it is frankly irrelevant if it matches the story of Mithras.
 That being said, out of mere interest it looks doubtful that Mithras was thought to be born on the 25th of December anyway.
 The 25th of December was the ceremonial birthdate of Sol Invictus, the pagan Emperor Aurelian’s Sun God.
-The sources that I can find indicate that he this was not used for Sol Invictus until the fourth century, when Christianity was already a few centuries old.
+This date was not used for Sol Invictus until the late fourth century, when Christianity was already a few centuries old and the Christians had already used that date for Christmas.
 While the earlier Mithras was a god of light and of the sun, this is no proof that he too was said to be born on the 25th of December.
 Another source (which I located via Wikipedia), Manfred Claus, said that “”the Mithraic Mysteries had no public ceremonies of its own.
 The festival of natalis Invicti [Birth of the Unconquerable (Sun)], held on 25 December, was a general festival of the Sun, and by no means specific to the Mysteries of Mithras.”
 [Clauss, Mithras: Kult und Mysterien (München, 1990), p.
 70.]
-It is widely thought, and probably quite correctly so, that when this date was adopted by Christendom shortly before the death of Constantine, the intention was to overtake the pagan holiday and make it unimportant.
-But this was already several centuries after the beginning of Christianity.

 In a stable?